MicrosoftDocs/architecture-center/docs/example-scenario/apps/commerce-chatbot.md

 ### Resiliency

-This solution uses Azure SQL Database for storing customer reservations.
+This scenario uses Azure SQL Database for storing customer reservations.
 SQL Database includes zone redundant databases, failover groups, geo-replication, and automatic backups.
 These features allow your application to continue running in the event of a maintenance event or outage.
 For more information, see [Azure SQL Database availability capabilities][sqlavailability-docs].

-To monitor the health of your application, this solution uses Application Insights.
+To monitor the health of your application, this scenario uses Application Insights.
 With Application Insights, you can generate alerts and respond to performance issues that would impact the customer experience and availability of the chatbot.
 For more information, see [What is Application Insights?][appinsights-docs]

 For general guidance on designing resilient solutions, see [Designing resilient applications for Azure][resiliency].

-## Deploy the solution
+## Deploy the scenario

-This solution is divided into three components for you to explore areas that you are most focused on:
+This scenario is divided into three components for you to explore areas that you are most focused on:

 * [Infrastructure components](#deploy-infrastructure-components).
 Use an Azure Resource Manger template to deploy the core infrastructure components of an App Service, Web App, Application Insights, Storage account, and SQL Server and database.
 * [Web App Chatbot](#deploy-web-app-chatbot).
 Use the Azure CLI to deploy a bot with the Bot Service and Language Understanding and Intelligent Services (LUIS) app.